yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/point-in-time-recovery.md

 ### Create a schedule

 To create a schedule and enable PITR, use the [`create-snapshot-schedule`](../../../admin/yb-admin/#create-snapshot-schedule) command.
-It takes three parameters:
+This command takes the following parameters:

-1. Interval between snapshots (in minutes).
+* Interval between snapshots (in minutes).
-1. Retention time for every snapshot (in minutes).
+* Retention time for every snapshot (in minutes).
-1. The name of the database or keyspace.
+* The name of the database or keyspace.

 Assuming the retention target is 3 days, you should create a schedule that creates a snapshot once a day (every 1,440 minutes), and retains it for 3 days (4,320 minutes):